 Sakamaki also arranged for visiting scholars on Ryukyuan Studies at the East-West Center, recruited graduate students (Mitsugu Sakihara and Mitsugu Matsuda) and scholars (William Lebra, Thomas Maretzki, and Robert Sakai), and compiled with his team of researchers bibliographies on the resources in Ryukyuan Studies at UH.
 Although the library collection was a true gem to scholars of Ryukyuan Studies, this was a small, select group.
 Before being moved to its present location at Hamilton Library, the collection was housed in a room in Crawford Hall, and the door to this room bore a modest, hand-painted wooden sign with the words “Ryukyuan Research Institute.”*

 Sakamaki donated his private collection to the University Library, and together with the Hawley materials, these resources are known as the Sakamaki-Hawley Collection.
-To acknowledge his contributions to the University, a building and a lecture series both bear his name.
+To acknowledge his contributions to the University, a building, and a lecture series both bear his name.

 *Chance Gusukuma, “Nisei Daimyo: The Life of Shunzō Sakamaki,” (Master’s thesis, University of Hawai'i at Mānoa, 1999), pp. 97-102.

-One of the most important person that brought the Frank Hawley Collection to Hawaii, was Dr. Shunzo Sakamaki.
+One of the most important people that brought the Frank Hawley Collection to Hawaii, was Dr. Shunzo Sakamaki.
 Dr. Sakamaki was a prominent history professor between 1955 and 1971.
 The University of Hawaii at Manoa’s Sakamaki Hall was named after him.
 Later on, he was dean of UH Summer Sessions, and that was when he purchased the Hawley Collection.

 On January 10, 1961, Dr. Sakamaki left Honolulu for Tokyo to “arrange for the purchase of written materials on Ryukyu, so that a good library collection may be acquired for study and research."(Memorandum to the Governor dated January 5, 1961)